 As scary as bleeding can be, it doesn’t necessarily mean you’re having a miscarriage.
 Many women experience bleeding at some point in pregnancy and go on to deliver healthy babies.
 However, with miscarriages affecting at least 20% of pregnancies (probably more, but many occur before a woman even knows that she is pregnant), any bleeding can be frightening.
 The good news is that the odds of miscarrying go down as the pregnancy progresses.
 Symptoms of possible miscarriage include vaginal bleeding, pain, cramping, and passing tissue from your vagina.
 The presence of any of these should warrant a call to your gynaecologist or midwife.

 This isn’t meant to frighten you.
-Remember that some cramping and discomfort is normal around this time and doesn’t mean there’s anything wrong with your pregnancy.
+Remember that some cramping and discomfort is normal around week 8 and doesn’t mean there’s anything wrong with your pregnancy.
 Stay in close contact with your doctor and make sure to ask any questions you might have.

 You might also be experiencing headaches or migraines during this period.
 An estimated 20% of pregnant women experience migraines.
 If you are suffering from bad headaches, ask your healthcare provider what medications you can take to help or if there are any other methods you can use.